-Each O2k-chamber is equipped with a polarographic oxygen sensor (OroboPOS, POS).
-The polarographic oxygen sensor is developed for optimum function of the O2k.
-The signal is linear in the extended range of partial oxygen pressure of 20 kPa (and up to pure oxygen: 100 kPa) to zero.
-Thus POS are superior to optical sensors.
+Each O2k-chamber is equipped with an OroboPOS.
+The OroboPOS is developed for optimum function of the O2k.
+The signal is linear in the large $p{O2}$ range of 20 kPa (and up to pure oxygen: 100 kPa) to zero.
+Thus the OroboPOS is superior to optical sensors.